shamiiiil/React-projects/README.md

 # React-projects
-the projects I have worked with my teamates
+the projects I have worked with my teammates